-- Seminar on need of Educational Philosophy for teacher Educators - Reflective writing, in about 1000 words, on educational thoughts of any one Indianeducationist . - Symposium on schools of philosophy - Comparative presentation of the metaphysics, epistemology and axiology of different schools of philosophy (eg. Buddhism/Jainism/Bhagwadgita/Islam etc.) - ICT presentation on educational thoughts of different philosophies or philosophers
+- Seminar on need of Educational Philosophy for teacher Educators - Reflective writing, in about 1000 words, on educational thoughts of any one Indian educationist. - Symposium on schools of philosophy or philosophical thought - Comparative presentation of the metaphysics, epistemology and axiology of different schools of philosophy (eg. Buddhism/Jainism/Bhagwadgita/Islam etc.) - ICT presentation Identification of vision of school education in India, vision mission statements of schools and their ideologies - Critical analysis of the ways in which schooling, teaching-learning and curriculum contribute to social inequality, young children and social policy etc and presentation in a seminar followed by discussion. - Reflection on how educational thoughts of different philosophies or philosophers influence the choice of curriculum and classroom instructional practices. - Visit to a rural/urban school, observation of activities and preparation of a reflective diary and interaction in a group.